 Preparing Your Home for a Hurricane

 Hurricanes are powerful storms that can cause significant damage to your home.
 One of the most common types of damage caused by hurricanes is water damage.
-To protect your home from hurricane water damage, you need to prepare it before the storm hits.
+To protect your home from hurricane water damage, prepare it before the storm.
 Here are some tips on how to prepare your home for a hurricane.

 Windows and Doors